Mon – Sun: 24/7 Plumbing

 Testing Flush Level

-While some toilet components offer easy adjustments, modern flush valves are typically designed for optimal performance at a pre-set level.
-This means tinkering with the flush valve itself might not be the solution.
+Some toilet parts adjust easily, but modern flush valves are usually set up for the best performance at a fixed level.
+So, fiddling with the flush valve itself might not be the answer.

 Let’s focus on common culprits that can hinder a strong flush: